faisalAkhtar/faisalAkhtar/README.md

 ![Faisal's GIF](https://raw.githubusercontent.com/faisalAkhtar/faisalAkhtar/master/GIF.gif)
 .

-- I’m currently persuing my masters in CS (Computer Science) from University of Delhi.
+- I’m currently persuing my masters in CS (Computer Science) from University of Delhi
-- I recently completed my bachelors in CS from the same.
+- I have recently completed my bachelors in CS from the same
-- You can reach me at faisal.mcs20.du@gmail.com or through linkedin @FaisallAkhtarr
+- You can reach me at faisal.mcs20.du@gmail.com or through linkedin [@FaisallAkhtarr](https://in.linkedin.com/in/FaisallAkhtarr/)
-- To know more about my technical experience, checkout my profile - faisalakhtar.github.io
+- To know more about my technical experience, checkout my profile - [faisalakhtar.github.io](https://faisalakhtar.github.io/)
+- I am a big fan of open source.
+I love exploring people's work and adding something interesting and worthwhile to projects if possible
+- I use my leisure time automating useless/time-taking things I do (like sending whatsapp wishes to everyone on a festival or sending good morning texts to someone)
-- Outside of studies, I like watching movies and listening to music.
+- When I am away from keyboard, I like watching (sci-fi/romantic/comedy) movies or sit-coms or listening some (sufi/romantic) music
-- I also really enjoy taking long walks and traveling with my headphones on, listening to music.
-- Sports: I am an excellent cricket fan and an average volleyball player.
+- Sports?
+I am an excellent cricket fan and an about average volleyball player
 - Love?
 Biryani / travelling / software development / maths
 - I also like playing chess.
 Let's play sometime!